calpoly-data-design-lab/.github/profile/README.md

-# Welcome to Github Organization for the Cal Poly Data Design Laboratory.
+# Welcome to the Github Organization for the Cal Poly Data Design Laboratory.